mbambagini/taskdep/README.md

 2. decide randomly how to execute the two group: in parallel or sequentially
 3. repeat recursevely step 1 for the two groups

-The execution flow of the second algorithm is the following:
+The execution flow of the second algorithm (DATA-FLOW generator) is the following:

 1. generate the task set
 2. pick a task from the task set